Marcus Louis: Impact Wrestling (2016)

-On March 17, 2016, Vierge and Thomas La Ruffa made their Impact Wrestling debuts during the Impact! tapings, losing to The BroMans (Robbie E and Jessie Godderz).
+On March 17, 2016, Vierge and Thomas La Ruffa made their Impact Wrestling debuts during the Impact! tapings, losing to BroMans (Robbie E and Jessie Godderz).
 On March 23, 2016, it was announced Vierge had officially signed with Impact Wrestling.
 On the May 24 episode of Impact!, Vierge and La Ruffa made their televised debuts under the ring names Baron Dax and Basile Baraka, attacking Grado and Mahabali Shera, and aligning themselves with Al Snow.
 The following week the faction revealed their name as "The Tribunal".
 Dax and Baraka made their first pay-per-view appearance at Slammiversary against Grado and Shera, where they emerged victorious.
 On the June 14 episode of Impact!, The Tribunal competed in a 4-Way match for the Impact World Tag Team Championship but failed to win the match.
 On the August 25 episode of Impact!, Dax competed in a Battle Royal to become #1 contender for Impact World Heavyweight Championship, but failed to win the match.

 At Bound for Glory, Dax competed in Gauntlet for Gold Battle Royal which was won by Eli Drake.
 On the October 6 episode of Impact!, Dax received a title shot at the Impact Grand Championship, but was defeated by Aron Rex.
 On the October 20 episode of Impact!, The Tribunal got received a shot at the Impact World Tag Team Championship but lost to The Hardys.
 On the November 10 episode of Impact!, The Tribunal brutally attacked Al Snow, ending their alliance, with Mahabali Shera ultimately rescuing Snow.
 On December 8 episode of Impact!, The Tribunal competed in their final match for Impact Wrestling where they lost a Double Strap Match to Snow and Shera.
 On December 10, it was reported that Dax had parted ways with Impact Wrestling.